alexandruu/Amazon-S3/README.md

-# Amazon-S3
+# Amazon-S3 PHP
-Class for usual operations in Amazon S3 (upload, delete, download file) + generate presigned link
+PHP class for usual operations in Amazon S3 (upload, delete, download file) + generate presigned link

 Class can be instantiate like that: